grafeas/voucher/cmd/voucher_subscriber/README.md

 ## Usage

-You can run Voucher in server mode by launching `voucher_subscriber`, using the following syntax:
+You can run Voucher in pub/sub subscriber mode by launching `voucher_subscriber`, using the following syntax:

 ```shell
 $ voucher_subscriber [--project <project> --subscription <subscription>]